MalteRoz/MalteRoz/README.md

 ###

 <p align="left">Hello!
 I'm Malte, a passionate developer with a keen interest in web, app and Saas development.
-I love solving problems, learning new technologies and develope idees into real working projects. <br>📚 I'm currently working on expanding my knowledge in backend development to ensure safe data storage for the users <br>🎯 Goals: To build scalable and user-friendly applications that make a real impact, contribute to open-source projects, and continuously grow as a developer.</p>
+I focus on buildning user-friendly applications tha make a real impact to my users </p>

 ###